The programme and festival will return in 2024. More information to be released nearer the time.

-The producers will work with the directors throughout the course of the programme and will be key players in producing the festival at Omnibus Theatre, Clapham.
+Throughout the course of the programme, the producers will work with the directors as key players in producing the festival at Omnibus Theatre, Clapham.
 Alongside mentoring for the festival, producers will be given 1-1 sessions with industry professionals and will learn how to produce a theatre production from the ground up.

 1) Is there an age limit on joining the Directors In Practice Programme?